-Medcomp® WARRANTS THAT THIS PRODUCT WAS MANUFACTURED ACCORDING TO APPLICABLE STANDARDS AND SPECIFICATIONS.
+Medcomp[®] WARRANTS THAT THIS PRODUCT WAS MANUFACTURED ACCORDING TO APPLICABLE STANDARDS AND SPECIFICATIONS.
 PATIENT CONDITION, CLINICAL TREATMENT, AND PRODUCT MAINTENANCE MAY EFFECT THE PERFORMANCE OF THIS PRODUCT.
 USE OF THIS PRODUCT SHOULD BE IN ACCORDANCE WITH THE INSTRUCTIONS PROVIDED AND AS DIRECTED BY THE PRESCRIBING PHYSICIAN.

-Because of continuing product improvement, prices specifications, and model availability are subject to change without notice.
+Because of continuing product improvement, prices, specifications, and model availability are subject to change without notice.
 Medcomp® reserves the right to modify its products or contents without notice.

-Medcomp® and Duo-Split® are registered trademarks of Medical Components, Inc.
+Medcomp® is a registered trademark of Medical Components, Inc.